P4ST4S/succes-dex/README.md

-## Mii Achievements
+## Succes Pokemon Heartgold & Soulsilver

-Playful Nintendo-inspired tracker built with Next.js App Router, strict TypeScript, and Tailwind CSS v4.
+Challenge run tracker for Pokemon Heartgold & Soulsilver achievements created by Josplay.
+Built with Next.js App Router, strict TypeScript, and Tailwind CSS v4.
 Achievements are loaded from a static JSON file and completion state is stored locally in the browser.

 ### Stack
-- Next.js 14 App Router
+- Next.js 14 App Router with modular architecture
 - React 19 with server-first layouts
-- Tailwind CSS v4 with a custom Mii Channel palette
+- Tailwind CSS v4 with a custom Pokemon-inspired palette
-- Typed local storage hook (`hooks/useLocalStorage.ts`)
+- Typed custom hooks with separation of concerns
+- Canvas-confetti for achievement animations
+- Server sync capabilities for sharing progress

 ### Getting started